-A student who wishes to take a personal leave from College must make the request prior to the start of an academic term.
-Personal leaves are usually for students who need a break from academic work and wish to engage in volunteer work, earn extra money for college, pursue a dream, etc. A student on a personal leave is able to return to college by submitting a petition to the Dean of Students Office.
-Students interested in leaving after the term has started should discuss options with their class dean (see also "withdrawal from the college").
+Leave of absence requests must be made prior to the start of the term.
+Personal leaves are usually for students who need a break from academic work and wish to engage in volunteer work, earn extra money for college, pursue other opportunities, etc. A student on a personal leave is able to return to college by submitting a petition to the Dean of Students Office.
+Students interested in leaving after the term has started should discuss options with their class dean/assistant dean (see also "withdrawal from the college").